 COVID-19 Vaccine Communications Videos, Images and Resources

 The people working in hospitals and health systems are trusted sources of information.
-Answering questions, sharing personal reasons for getting vaccinated, and respecting concerns of those not yet ready to get their vaccine are all powerful ways the health care field can help end this pandemic.
+Answering questions, sharing personal reasons for getting vaccinated, and respecting concerns of those not yet ready to get their vaccine are all powerful ways the health care field can help their communities stay healthy.

 Get Vaccinated & Boosted